openela/openela-documentation/openela8/topics/network-ConfiguringDHCPServices.md

 The `dhcpd` service maintains lease information, such as IP addresses, MAC addresses, and lease expiry times, in the following flat-file databases:

--   For DHCPv4: /var/lib/dhcpd/dhcpd.leases.
+-   For DHCPv4: `/var/lib/dhcpd/dhcpd.leases`.
--   For DHCPv6: /var/lib/dhcpd/dhcpd6.leases.
+-   For DHCPv6: `/var/lib/dhcpd/dhcpd6.leases`.

 To prevent the lease database files from becoming too large with stale data, the `dhcpd` service periodically regenerates the files through the following mechanism:

 1. The service renames the existing lease files:
-    -   /var/lib/dhcpd/dhcpd.leases is renamed to /var/lib/dhcpd/dhcpd.leases~
+    -   `/var/lib/dhcpd/dhcpd.leases` is renamed to `/var/lib/dhcpd/dhcpd.leases~`
-    -   /var/lib/dhcpd/dhcpd6.leases is renamed to /var/lib/dhcpd/dhcpd6.leases~
+    -   `/var/lib/dhcpd/dhcpd6.leases` is renamed to `/var/lib/dhcpd/dhcpd6.leases~`
 2. The service re-creates brand new `dhcpd.leases` and `dhcpd6.leases` files.

 If a lease database file is corrupted, you need to restore the lease database from the last known backup of the database.

-Typically, the most recent backup of a lease database is the `filename.leases~` file.
+Typically, the most recent backup of a lease database is the `*filename*.leases~` file.

 **Note:** A backup instance is a snapshot taken at a particular point in time, and therefore might not reflect the latest state of the system.